 In the Autumn Budget 2024, the Government announced reforms to agricultural property relief (APR) from inheritance tax, which introduces an inheritance tax liability on any farm valued at over £1 million, set to take effect in 2026.

 Richard has long been a champion of British farmers, and since the Autumn 2024 Budget announcement, has been actively challenging Labour’s destructive tax changes.
 In Parliament, as Shadow Chief Secretary to the Treasury, he has highlighted the harmful impact of this policy, including in his speech closing the Budget Debate.
-Beyond the Chamber, he has met regularly with farmers—both in his constituency and at national events—to hear their concerns firsthand.
+Beyond the Chamber, he has met regularly with farmers—both in his constituency and at national events—to hear their concerns first hand.
 These farms are not merely businesses; they are the lifeblood of our rural economy, passed down through generations, embodying our nation's agricultural heritage.

 This tax is badly thought through and it threatens to reduce our food security, put farmers out of business, and end up raising no extra tax at all.
 Labour’s policy will break up farms generation after generation until they are no longer viable.
 This is a direct betrayal of farmers, who were previously assured by Labour that APR would not be changed.